Lab Tests FAQ

 Who performs the testing on laboratory specimens?

-Most lab testing is performed by certified, college degreed medical technologists or medical technicians or by pathologists who are board certified physicians with licenses to practice medicine.
+Lab testing is performed in our Memorial Hermann Diagnostic Laboratories by qualified, licensed phlebotomists who range in years of experience.
 Testing personnel must satisfy rigid accreditation standards set forth by the federal Clinical Laboratory Improvement Amendments of 1988 (CLIA ’88).

 When will my test results be available?